leomarcov/labadmin-script_server/README.md

 cat id_rsa.pub >> /home/labadmin/.ssh/authorized_keys
 chmod 600 /home/labadmin/.ssh/authorized_keys

-# Private key will be used for agents in hosts
+# Private key is used for each agent client.
+Copy and config this key in hosts
 ```